gold9598/Homomorphic-Add-Mul/README.md

   3,4 : It is for test...

-When you want to check "real elapsed time" time ./original argument1, argument2, Mode of calculation, Number of bits for arguments
+When you want to check "real elapsed time"

+  time ./original argument1, argument2, Mode of calculation, Number of bits for arguments

+  time ./proposed argument1, argument2, Mode of calculation, Number of bits for arguments